We Do It for the Kids: Pediatric Dentistry in NYC

 The Importance of Pediatric Dentistry

-Because there aren’t many pediatric dentists in Greenwich Village, it can be difficult to find a practice you can take your entire family to – and whose expertise you can trust.
-Our dental team takes the worry out of your child’s future smile needs.
+Because there aren’t many pediatric dentists in Greenwich Village, it can be difficult to find a practice you can trust for your WHOLE family.
+Luckily, our dental team takes the worry out so your children can continue to smile.
+From now and into the future.

 The American Academy of Pediatric Dentistry recommends parents and healthcare providers help every child establish a dental home by twelve months of age.
-Children who have a dental home are more likely to receive appropriate preventative and routine oral health care.
-Seeing a child by twelve months of age provides critical opportunities to educate parents and establish proper dental health practices which reduce a child’s risk of preventable dental disease.
+This because children who have a dental home early on are more likely to receive appropriate preventative and routine oral health care.
+Seeing a child by twelve months of age provides critical opportunities to educate parents and establish proper dental health practices.
+This will help reduce the child’s risk of preventable dental disease.

-- Help your child feel comfortable and learn what a check-up is like
+- Help your child feel comfortable and experience a check-up

 - Screen for developmental concerns that may impact their future bite